 (World Retail Congress)

-2019 statistics regarding ecommerce in China indicate that this country has the largest number of online shoppers (1 billion).
-Another even more important information is that China has the biggest number of cross-border online shoppers.
-In 2020, this number was estimated at 158 million.
+The latest statistics regarding ecommerce in China indicate that this country has the largest number of online shoppers (1 billion).
+Another even more important piece of information is that China has the biggest number of cross-border online shoppers.
+In 2021, this number was estimated at 160 million.

 (World Retail Congress)

-Another relevant online shopping UK statistic is the fact that the average consumer spent $1,020 last year.
+Another relevant online shopping UK statistic is the fact that the average consumer spent $1,020 in 2020.
 Furthermore, UK shoppers spent the most per capita in Europe.
 One more thing worth mentioning is that UK online shoppers tend to be quite mobile-centric.
 This makes foreign sites expanding to the UK more interested in m-commerce.

 When talking about online shopping statistics in the UK, it’s important to mention that between 2012 and 2019, there was steady revenue growth.
 In 2012, the value was £33.24 billion, while in 2019, the figure exceeded £76.04 billion.
 In 2020, online shopping became even more rooted in the UK.
 Therefore, it’s expected that this growth will continue in the following period as well.